2S-UDF: A Novel Two-stage UDF Learning Method for Robust Non-watertight Model Reconstruction from Multi-view Images: Method

-While the modified density function $\hat{\sigma}$ is not theoretically unbiased, setting $c$ as a small constant can greatly reduce the bias in practice.
-Additionally, we expect $\hat{\sigma}$ to be approximately occlusion-aware.
-To further understand the numerical properties of $\hat{\sigma}$, we consider the extreme case where the incident light ray is perpendicular to the planar surface $M$.
-In this case, the unsigned distance function is $f(t)=1-t$ for points in front of $M$.
-As $\hat{\sigma}$ is symmetric for the two sides of $M$, the surface transparency is the square of the transparency of the front side.
-Our computation shows
+While the density function $\sigma_1$ is not perfect in theory, by selecting an appropriate $c$, we can practically minimize bias and enhance opacity.
+Clearly, a smaller $c$ value decreases $f(t^*)$, thereby reducing bias.
+To gauge the effect of $c$ on opacity, we now consider the most extreme scenario where the incident light ray is perpendicular to the planar surface $\mathcal{M}$, and assume that the intersection point is located at $t=1$.
+In such a situation, the unsigned distance function is $f(t)=1-t$ for points in front of $\mathcal{M}$.
+Since $\sigma_1$ is symmetrical on either side of $\mathcal{M}$, the surface transparency is the square of the transparency of the front side.
+The theoretic transparency is,